Catholic Church and Nazi Germany: The resistance

 Once Jews were forced to wear the Star of David in public, Sommer wrote to the dean of the German Catholic episcopacy, cardinal Adolf Bertram.
 She warned that actions such as separate services for Jewish converts would be "an additional psychological burden for them at a time when they were already being tormented", and urged the church to intervene in favour of the Jews.
-Once the Nazis threatened to dissolve all Jewish-Gentile marriags by decree, Sommer called the German bishops to ask Pope Pius XII himself to intervene.
+Once the Nazis threatened to dissolve all Jewish-Gentile marriages by decree, Sommer called the German bishops to ask Pope Pius XII himself to intervene.
 A protest from Cardinal Bertram, as well as local protests from Catholic churches, successfully forestalled the divorce decree.
 Beginning in 1942, Sommer started to receive detailed information about the situation in Jewish ghettos, which she described as "30 to 80 people inhabiting one room; no heating; no plumbing, and four small slices of bread for a day's rations".
-From reports she received, Sommer also found out that the families of "transported" Jews were notified of their deaths within two weeks after the departure - this led Sommer to conclude that the "transportation" really meant death.
+From reports she received, Sommer also found out that the families of "transported" Jews were notified of their deaths within two weeks after the departure – this led Sommer to conclude that the "transportation" really meant death.
 This prompted the Berlin Circle to start hiding Jews rather than trying to assist their flight.
-Due to Gestapo surveilllance, the process was highly secret, and not even Sommer "knew how many Jews were being hidden by Special Relief personnel or by parish support groups working with them, because, as she says in her postwar memoir, it was a secret".
+Due to Gestapo surveillance, the process was highly secret, and not even Sommer "knew how many Jews were being hidden by Special Relief personnel or by parish support groups working with them, because, as she says in her postwar memoir, it was a secret".
 Despite Sommer constantly pressuring the German clergy towards acting, what really lacked was intervention from the Vatican itself; historian Michael Phayer concludes that "the bishops would have risked a breach with their government had either the Pope or his nuncio in Berlin, Cesare Orsenigo, pushed or led them in this direction."